angular/angular-seed/README.md

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The seed contains a sample AngularJS application and is preconfigured to install the AngularJS framework and a bunch of development and testing tools for instant web development gratification.

 The seed app doesn't do much, just shows how to wire two controllers and views together.